Updated Nov 2017 after more testing

 CycleOps has made solid trainers for decades and, under its PowerTap brand, power meters for almost as long.
-The new Hammer direct drive smart trainer combines both technologies, with the ability to not only measure power but wirelessly control resistance in sync with third-party training software like Zwift or TrainerRoad.
+The Hammer direct-drive smart trainer combines both technologies, with the ability to not only measure power but wirelessly control resistance in sync with third-party training software such as Zwift or TrainerRoad.

-Whether mimicking hills in a virtual program or raising and dropping resistance to a specific wattage with an interval program, the Hammer smoothly adjusts the ride with electromagnetic power working in tandem with a 20lb flywheel.
+Whether mimicking hills in a virtual program or raising and dropping resistance to a specific wattage with an interval program, the Hammer smoothly adjusts the ride with an electronic brake working in tandem with a massive, 20lb flywheel.

 CycleOps Hammer overview

-- 20lb flywheel with electromagnetic resistance controlled by third-party apps and software
+- 20lb flywheel with electric-brake resistance controlled by third-party apps and software

 - Receives and transmits info via Bluetooth and ANT+